 Arkansas has the world’s only diamond mine where the general public can mine for diamonds and actually keep what they find.
 Crater of Diamonds State Park in Murfreesburo, Arkansas is a one of a kind experience for you and your family.
-Take a trip to Arkansas and find a diamond of your own.
+Take a trip to Arkansas and find more info about the diamond that you want.
 It really does happen more frequently than you’d expect.

 About the Park: